 Skills for Small Business

-Through the Texas Workforce Commission (TWC) Skills for Small Business program, up to $2 million from the Skills Development Fund is dedicated to the backbone of Texas’s business community – our more than 433,000 small employers.
-Small businesses can now apply to TWC for training offered by their local community or technical college, or the Texas Engineering Extension Service (TEEX).
-TWC processes the applications and works with the college to fund the specific courses selected by businesses for their employees.
+The Texas Workforce Commission (TWC) dedicates up to $2 million from the Skills Development Fund to support the backbone of Texas’s business community—our more than 433,000 small employers.
+Through the Skills for Small Business program, small businesses can apply for training provided by their local community or technical college, or the Texas Engineering Extension Service (TEEX).
+TWC processes applications and collaborates with the college to fund specific courses selected by businesses for their employees.

 About the Program